 Faculty should fully inform students of all course requirements and make such requirements

-available to them with a comprehensive course syllabus at the beginning of the semester but no

-later than the first class meeting or by the 10th day of instruction if approved by the program chair/coordinator.
+available to them with a comprehensive course syllabus by the first class meeting or, in extenuating circumstances, by the 10th day of instruction when approved by the program chair/coordinator.
 For web-based courses, the first day of instruction will be considered as the first class meeting day.
-Course syllabi shall be distributed in a format that meets the accessibility requirements for students with disabilities1.
+Course syllabi shall be distributed in a format that meets the accessibility requirements.
 The course syllabus together with any amendments shall be kept on file in the department office for two years.
 These documents will constitute the official syllabus of the course.
 The syllabus serves as the defining document in clarifying

 A. The nature of the course and its delivery and

 B. The basis upon which an instructor evaluates student performance and assigns the appropriate

 grade.